axel7083/MoreObjectsMod/README.md

 # More Objects Mod
 Toolkit and resources for SM64DS for some custom objects.

+## Using Dynamics libaries

+You need to download this repository to your computer.
+And have installed the latest version of [SM64DSe-Ultimate](https://github.com/Gota7/SM64DSe-Ultimate).

+Inside the editor go to `More -> Import Patch` and select the `refactorTest.sp2` file from this repository.
+Repeat the process once it finishes with `CompileTest.sp2`.

 ## Custom Objects
 * Galaxy Shrinking Platforms
 * Silver Coins